g8os/EFBD/zeroctl/README.md

-# zerodisk
+# zeroctl

-zerodisk controls the 0-Disk resources.
+zeroctl controls the 0-Disk resources.

-It can be used to copy, delete and restore vdisks.
+It can be used to copy, delete, list and restore vdisks.

 ## More